Event Info for Teams

 Molten is our ball sponsor and we will use their 3x3 'Libertria" ball for all categories except Open men's, who will use the Wilson 3x3 ball.
 Both balls are size 6, weight 7, which is the FIBA official ball size for all FIBA 3x3 events.

 Team uniforms are encouraged but not compulsory.
 If you don't have a uniform then please try to coordinate the same coloured playing top.
 This helps our referees immensely.

 In the case of bad weather please check the Basketball New Zealand Facebook page for an update.
 Most events have a wet-weather indoor alternative option, which we will let people know about on Facebook.
 However, some venues have a rain-day option (in all of these cases it is the following day).
 Again, please check the Basketball New Zealand Facebook page for updates.

 We use official FIBA 3x3 rules for this event.

-The Open Men's grade at each event (excluding Auckland Central) will double as a World Tour Qualifier event, with the winner of the Open Men's grade being eligible to play in the World Tour Qualifier Final (WTQ) in Auckland on 10 March 2018.
+The Open Men's grade at each event (excluding Auckland Quest Final) will double as a World Tour Qualifier event, with the winner of the Open Men's grade being eligible to play in the World Tour Qualifier Final (WTQ) in Auckland on 9 March 2019.
 A maximum of 10 teams will qualify for the WTQ Final.
 A team can only qualify once to the WTQ Final, however they may continue playing in other 3x3 Quest Tour events.
 If they win this other event then the second placed team will qualify to the WTQ Final as well.
-Teams will be notified of their qualification eligibility by 26 February 2018 and must advise Basketball New Zealand of their participation in the WTQ Final by 1 March 2018.
-Teams competing in 3X3 Quest events in Auckland West (Henderson on 3 March) will be advised of their eligibility status immediately following their event.
+Teams will be notified of their qualification eligibility by 25 February 2019 and must advise Basketball New Zealand of their participation in the WTQ Final by 1 March 2019.
+Teams competing in the 3X3 Quest event on 2 March 2019 in Auckland North will be advised of their eligibility status immediately following their event.

 To be eligible to enter and participate in the World Tour Qualifier a player must;